Highlight

 Transfer from Jagat to Dharapani following the motorable track.
 We start trekking at Dharapani.
 After an hour's walk, we arrive at the village of Bagarchap; a little further, we discover our first "8000"; prayer walls and gompas.
 In Koto, Annapurna II and Manaslu are in focus.
 Lodge in Chame, the capital of the Manang district, many shops and breathtaking views of the Lamjung Himal.
 We follow the wide and comfortable track that leads to Tal, a tiny village stuck under huge cliffs.
 The mountain architecture reflects the climate: stone walls, slate roofs, and wooden balconies.
 The evening stage is in the village of Chame.

-Number of hours of driving: about 1 h and 5hrs walking
+Number of hours of driving: about 1 hour and 5hous walking

 Final altitude: approximately 2,600 m